theochem/horton/doc/tut_part.rst

     ./horton-atomdb.py convert

    This script also generates figures of the radial densities and Fukui functions if ``matplotlib`` is installed.
+In this step, one may use :ref:`ref_grid_option`, although the default setting should be fine for nearly all cases.

 One may remove some directories with atomic computations before or after executing the ``run_PROGRAM.sh`` script.
 The corresponding atoms will not be